 PLEASE SEE VODA’S HELPFUL GUIDE HERE ON HOW TO SET UP YOUR CHARITABLE GROUP.

-If you are unsure whether your organisation is eligible to apply for the grant, please get in touch with the Grow & Eat Development Officer at [email protected].
+If you are unsure whether your organisation is eligible to apply for the grant, please contact Grow & Eat Development Officer at [email protected].

 The following will not be considered for the grant: